Sally Shin

 As brands increasingly introduce artificial intelligence (AI) into customer-facing interactions, understanding how key brand characteristics influence consumer preferences for AI relative to human agents becomes critical.
 This research investigates how a brand’s trustworthiness affects preferences for product recommendations curated by an AI relative to a human recommender.
 Across eight preregistered experiments, consumers are more willing to receive recommendations from (i.e., exhibit lower aversion to) an AI agent developed by a brand that is perceived as low-trust (vs. high-trust).
 This effect is robust across diverse industries, trust signals, populations, and measurement methods.
 The observed mitigation of AI aversion is driven by a perceived asymmetry in essence contagion: consumers believe that AI agents embody less of the brand’s essence—its (un)trustworthiness—than human agents do.
 Providing support for the process via moderation, we find that stronger beliefs in this differential essence contagion amplify the impact of trust on AI preference.
 Furthermore, we differentiate trust from other positive brand perception (i.e., liking).
 While trust, an essentialist attribute core to a brand’s identity, mitigates AI aversion, liking, a less essentialist attribute, does not.
 These findings offer theoretically novel contributions and actionable insights into how brand trust influences consumer reactions to AI-driven services in marketing.

-Shin, Sally MJ, and Alexander G. Fulmer, “Single Farm-to-Table: Preference for Foods with a Single Source of Origin,” Under review at Journal of Marketing Research
+Shin, Sally MJ, and Alexander G. Fulmer, “Single Farm-to-Table: Preference for Foods with a Single Source of Origin,” Revising for 2nd round review at Journal of Marketing Research [PDF]

 While food and beverage companies frequently communicate origin-related messages about their products, their effectiveness remains largely unknown.
 The current research investigates the impact of a product’s origin numerosity—single versus multiple sources from which it is derived—on consumer preference.
 Eleven experiments reveal that consumers favor products sourced from a single origin over otherwise identical products sourced from multiple origins.
 This preference extends beyond categories traditionally favoring single origin (e.g., wine and whiskey) to those where such norms are less established (e.g., hot sauce, olive oil, cheese, strawberry jam, and peanut butter).
 Consumer preference for single origin products persists across purchase intentions, incentive-compatible choice, and even when a multi-origin product is rated as higher quality.
 This effect is driven by the perception that single origin products are purer, and consequently, healthier.
 Consistent with this framework, information that enhances the perceived purity or perceived healthiness of multi-origin products attenuates the preference for single origin numerosity, offering theory-driven and actionable solutions to benefit producers of multi-origin products.
 These findings offer theoretically rich and practically relevant insights into origin-related marketing communications.

-Shin, Sally MJ, and Gal Zauberman, “Maximizing Return on Experiences (ROE): Effect of Memory Reminder Modes”
+Shin, Sally MJ, and Gal Zauberman, “Maximizing Return on Experience (ROE): Effectiveness of Memory Cues Over Time,” Manuscript in preparation

-Whether through iPhone’s “You have a new memory” or Facebook’s “On This Day” notifications, marketers increasingly prompt consumers to revisit past experiences through old photos or ‘status updates.’
-Yet little is known about how these different reminder modes influence consumers’ judgments and behavioral intentions.
-Evidence from longitudinal preregistered experiments suggests that photo-based reminders enhance remembered enjoyment more than text-based reminders or free recall.
-Notably, photo reminders increase enjoyment even when they are not perceived to fully capture the experience, suggesting that memory cues need not faithfully represent the original experience to boost well-being.
-Meaningful downstream consequences, such as willingness to recommend or anticipation of future similar experiences, align more with remembered enjoyment than with perceived comprehensiveness of representation.
-Using content analyses of open-ended responses and follow-up experiments, we examine underlying mechanisms, such as cue vividness and processing fluency.
-Our findings provide insights into how firms can design post-visit or post-purchase communications to improve consumer satisfaction and drive behavioral intentions.
+Whether through iPhone’s “You have a new memory” or Facebook’s “On This Day” notifications, marketers increasingly prompt consumers to revisit past experiences through photos or status updates.
+Yet little is known about how different memory reminder modes influence consumer judgments and downstream behaviors.
+Across preregistered longitudinal experiments, we find that external cues (i.e., text descriptions or photos) enhance remembered enjoyment more than recalling from memory alone.
+Notably, photo cues boost enjoyment even when they are perceived as less accurate in capturing the full experience from start to finish, suggesting that memory cues need not faithfully reflect reality to enhance well-being.
+The way consumers are cued to recall their past shapes meaningful downstream intentions, including word of mouth and anticipation for future experiences.
+Using a multi-method approach, we explore underlying mechanisms such as cue vividness and processing fluency.
+Together, our findings offer valuable insights into how firms can design post-visit or post-purchase communications to maximize remembered utility and drive future behavior.

-Shin, Sally MJ, Mohin Banker, and Gal Zauberman, “Power of One: Preference for a Recommender’s Lived Experience Over the Aggregation of Others,” Data collection completed, Manuscript in preparation
+Shin, Sally MJ, Mohin Banker, and Gal Zauberman, “Power of One: Preference for a Recommender’s Lived Experience Over the Aggregation of Others,” Manuscript in preparation

 When deciding whose recommendation to follow, consumers are often faced with a tradeoff between the number of information sources (one vs. many) and the degree of experiential proximity (direct vs. indirect experience).
 For example, consider a podcast host saying, “I spoke with three people who recommend Product A” (which we refer to as crowdsourcing) versus a single individual directly sharing their own recommendation with the listeners for Product B (which we refer to as livedsourcing).
 While multiple experiences may be more informative than a single experience, and indirect summaries may be more comprehensive and unbiased, we find, across seven preregistered experiments spanning various decision-making contexts, that consumers prefer recommendations based on a single individual’s lived experience.
 Content analyses of open-ended responses and follow-up experiments reveal that this preference is driven by the belief that a lived experience is more credible and more representative of their own tastes than crowdsourced experiences.
 This work highlights that consumers are surprisingly agnostic to the number of information sources but highly sensitive to the directness of the experience behind a recommendation.
 We conclude with implications for marketers and retailers on the use of consumer testimonials and product endorsements.